Monkee-Boy/mbGuides/general/deployments.md

 ### The Generator

-You will need to have npm and yeoman.
+You will need to have `npm` and `yeoman` first.
 Full details for setting up the generator can be found at [generator-mboy-deploy](https://www.npmjs.com/package/generator-mboy-deploy).
 After everything is installed you simply `cd` into the project root and run `yo mboy-deploy`.
-Some general basic questions will be project name, git url, and path on The Habitat.
-Depending on your project it will ask several more questions so you end up with a config that just works.
+Some basic questions will be project name, git url, and path on Habitat.
+Depending on your project it will ask several more questions so you end up with a config that works for you.

 ### The Manual Way